beyin365-oss/Stine/replit.md

 # Overview

-STINE is a DJ live streaming platform that enables DJs to broadcast live sets to audiences with real-time chat interaction, song requests, and analytics.
-The platform combines live audio streaming capabilities with social features like chat, song requests, user profiles, and AI-powered audience insights.
-Built as a full-stack web application, it provides both DJ dashboard functionality for streamers and an engaging experience for listeners.
+STINE is a comprehensive professional DJ live streaming platform that enables DJs to broadcast live sets to categorized audiences with advanced real-time interaction, monetization, and collaboration features.
+The platform combines live audio streaming capabilities with professional-grade DJ tools, social features, AI-powered analytics, stream recording, and an integrated economy system.
+Built as a full-stack web application, it provides both professional DJ dashboard functionality for streamers and an engaging community experience for listeners with support for multiple simultaneous audience categories and collaborative streaming sessions.

 # User Preferences